OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - ISO/IEC 42001 B.7.2 describes data management to support transparency.
 Gap: covers this control minimally, as it only covers the data mnanagement part.
   - Not covered further in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODO: covered anywhere else?

-- **CONTINUOUSVALIDATION** (runtime datascience).
+- **CONTINUOUSVALIDATION** (datascience).
 By frequently testing the behaviour of the model against an appropriate test set, sudden changes caused by a permanent attack (e.g. data poisoning, model poisoning) can be detected.

   Links to standards: